 The Venom sequel was originally set to be released on 2nd October 2020 but has now been moved to 25th June 2021.

-The June date was originally meant for Robert Pattinson’s The Batman, which has now moved to 1st October 2021.
+The June date was originally earmarked for Robert Pattinson’s The Batman (from rival studio Warner Bros) which has now moved to 1st October 2021.

 Is there a trailer?